gadlakha/USC-Course-Notes/CSCI 572 Information Retrival/mid-term summary.md

 * A link to a page counts as a vote of support.
 * PR(A) = (1-d) + d (PR(T1)/C(T1) + ... + PR(Tn)/C(Tn))
 * That the PageRanks form a probability distribution over web pages, so the sum of all web pages' PageRanks will be one.
+* PageRank is just one factor Google uses to determine a page’s relevance.
+* disavow” backlinks is to inform Google you do NOT want certain links pointing to your pages to be counted in their PageRank computation
+## Ways to improve pagerank
+* Increasing the internal links in your site
+* If a particular page is highly important – use a hierarchical structure with the important page at the “top”.
 * Use Site Maps to improve

+## Rank Sinks
-## Rank Sinks: Occur when pages get in infinite link cycles.
+* Occur when pages get in infinite link cycles.

 ## Problem of Pagerank-- sovled by damper factor
 * Spider Traps: A group of pages is a spider trap if there are no links from within the group to outside the group.
 * Dangling Links: A page contains a dangling link if the hypertext points to a page with no outgoing links.
 * Dead Ends: are simply pages with no outgoing links.

-## HITS--bipartite graph
+## HITS -- bipartite graph
-## Authorities
+* Authorities
-* are pages that are recognized as providing significant, trustworthy, and useful information on a topic.
+  -  are pages that are recognized as providing significant, trustworthy, and useful information on a topic.
-## Hubs
+* Hubs
-* are index pages that provide lots of useful links to relevant content pages (topic authorities).
+  - are index pages that provide lots of useful links to relevant content pages (topic authorities).

-authority value is computed as the sum of the scaled hub values that point to that page; and a hub value is the sum of the scaled authority values of the pages it points to
+* authority value is computed as the sum of the scaled hub values that point to that page; and a hub value is the sum of the scaled authority values of the pages it points to

-# unfound in slides
+# Unfound in slides
 * Hypernym: a word with a broad meaning that mare specific words fall under; eg. color is a hypernym of red
 * Tika -- text extracting tool ,written by Java
 -----------------------------------------------------------------------------------